deaneyang/blog/_posts/2021-07-09-CoareaFormula.md

 (This is based on an <a href="https://math.stackexchange.com/a/4031416/10584">answer to this question on math.stackexchange.com</a>)

-The coarea formula is a way to write an integral on a Riemannian mnanifold in terms of integrals over level sets of a function.
+The coarea formula is a way to write an integral on a Riemannian manifold in terms of integrals over level sets of a function.
 It is widely used for proving functional inequalities, such as Sobolev inequalities, via symmetrization arguments.

 For simplicity, we restrict to an integral over an open domain $O \subset\R^n$.
 The coarea formula states the following: